lianglee/OhYesTheme/README.md

 Installation
 ==============
-* Download Theme
+* Download the Theme
-* If you are downloading from Github then after extract in mod directory rename folder 'OhyesTheme-master' to 'OhyesTheme'
+* If you are downloading from Github then after extract in mod directory rename the folder 'OhyesTheme-master' to 'OhyesTheme'
-* Extract it into 'mod' directory.
+* Extract it into the 'mod' directory.
 * Enable it.
-* Run Upgrade.php
+* Click / Run Upgrade.php
-* Flush Cache.
+* Click / Flush Caches.

 Integrations
 ==============